doubleKari/doubleKari/README.md

 - 👋 Hi, I’m Karikari
-- 👀 I’m interested in web developments, AI/ML, Programming and new technologies
+- 👀 I’m interested in web development and new technologies
-- 🌱 I’m currently learning Python, CSS and JavaScript
+- 🌱 I’m currently learning Python, Tailwind and JavaScript
 - 💞️ I’m looking to collaborate on Web Development projects
 - 📫 How to reach me ...